malevitzch/froglang/README.md

 - Make Binary Operators have their own classes for each.
 Or maybe make them take a void function pointer as codegen?
 We need a good way to solve the problem of having a huge block of code inside the binary operator eval function

-- Find all the dependencies using docker or something

 - Implement name-mangling

 - Find a good way to use the print function from C in a way that does not look like a band-aid fix

 - Move the print function to a standard library rather than than manually adding it to every object

 # planned features